Italiansrus.com Your guide to Italy & Italian Culture

 In 1623 I was visited by a young Flemish painter by the name of Sir Anthony Van Dyke.
 During his visit he drew my portrait and wrote notes of his visit in his Italian Sketchbook.
 Not long after his visit I died in the city of Palermo in 1625.

-I am consider the first successful female artist of the Renaissance and the first to attain international fame.
+I am considered the first successful female artist of the Renaissance and the first to attain international fame.
 Many feel I opened up the door for future women artists to learn and explore the art of painting.

 For those of you who haven't figured out my identity I wish to introduce myself.